Selling chemical products online

 The easiest way to comply with this legal requirement is for sellers to include an image of the product container/packaging (front and back) with a zoom function.
 If that is not possible, the information from the hazard label or from Section 2.2 of the safety data sheet (SDS) for that same product should be copied and pasted into the online product description.
 The requirement to include hazard information in online adverts only applies when a purchase can be concluded online so does not apply when a website/platform only offers a reserve/collect-in-store option, as the sale is not concluded online.

 Under Article 31 of the REACH Regulation, there is a requirement to provide a safety data sheet (SDS) when selling chemical products to industrial and professional users, e.g. builders, cleaners, mechanics.
 This obligation extends to online sales also.
-The SDS can be added to the advert either as an attachment or as a direct link.
-If it is not possible to distinguish whether buyers are industrial/professional users or general consumers, then a SDS must be provided in the advert to ensure that workers who require the SDS have access to the most up to date version for safe use of the product.
+To meet this obligation there a number of options available.
+The SDS can be added to the online advertisement of the product either as an attachment (PDF) or as a direct link (URL) on the website.
+Alternatively, a hardcopy of the SDS can be provided in the delivery box of the product ( for professional/industrial users only ) and/or emailed to them as an attachment (PDF) or direct link (URL) on or before its first supply date, and thereafter if the SDS is updated within 12 months .

 Under Article 67 of the REACH Regulation, certain very hazardous substances are restricted either entirely (banned) or partially, meaning that certain conditions apply to their use or placing on the market, to ensure safe use for general consumers and workers, for example, nickel in jewellery, isocyanate in foam fillers, lead in solder wire or cancer causing chemicals used in consumer products.
 Compliance with these restrictions is the same regardless whether being sold online or in a retail store, therefore, all chemical products being sold online must be compliant.